sparkflows/sparkflows-docs/docs/azure/admin-guide/installation-guide/tgz-file.rst

 Step 1 : SSH into the Azure VM
 ------------

 #.
-SSH into the AWS Instance using:
+SSH into the Azure Instance using:

    * Public ipv4 IP from the Azure console and
    * The `PEM` file (key file) downloaded while bringing up the Azure VM and